Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Numerical implementation of DMFT with FMP constraint

-\subsubsection{Handling the Matsubara summation in the calculation of the current density}
+\subsection{Handling the Matsubara summation in the calculation of the current density}

-The expression for the current density, Eq.~(\ref{eq:j_expectation_value_trace}), contains a Matsubara sum of the up-spin Nambu-Gor'kov Green function component $\mathcal{G}^{\uparrow\uparrow} = G$ to compute the reduced density matrix $\langle c^{\dagger}_{\bm{k} \alpha \uparrow}c^{}_{\bm{k} \gamma \uparrow}\rangle_{\bm{q}}$ (c.f.
-Eq. (\ref{eq:reduced_density_matrix_from_Gkio})).
-The Green function typically has slow convergence of Matsubara frequencies due to $1/(i\omega_n)$-tail at high frequencies.
-We can achieve better convergence by including the inverse of the diagonal part of the Nambu Gor'kov Green function, i.e., the inverse of non-interacting Green function with the normal self-energy.
-Generally, we can expand the full Nambu Gor'kov Green function from Eq.~(\ref{eq:Nambu_Gorkov_full_GF_FMP}) in terms of Pauli matrices
+The expression for the current density, Eq.~(\ref{eq:j_expectation_value_trace}), contains a Matsubara sum of the spin-up Nambu--Gor'kov Green function component $\mathcal{G}^{\uparrow\uparrow} = G$ to compute the reduced density matrix $\langle c^{\dagger}_{\bm{k} \alpha \uparrow}c^{}_{\bm{k} \gamma \uparrow}\rangle_{\bm{q}}$ (c.f.~Eq.~(\ref{eq:reduced_density_matrix_from_Gkio})).
+The Green function typically has slow convergence of Matsubara frequencies due to the $1/(i\omega_n)$-tail at large frequencies.
+We can achieve better convergence by including the inverse of the diagonal part of the Nambu Gor'kov Green function, i.e., the inverse of the non-interacting Green function plus the normal self-energy.
+Generally, we can expand the full Nambu Gor'kov Green function from Eq.~(\ref{eq:Nambu_Gorkov_full_GF_FMP}) in the isospin space in terms of Pauli matrices

 We now define